nitbhatt0/RBAC/README.md

-For MDC, the Script will scan all subscriptions that have MDC enabled. and then will scan/export only these assignments--Owner, Contributor
+For MDC, the Script will scan all subscriptions that have MDC enabled. and then will scan/export only these assignments--Owner, Contributor, Security Admin